rodreegez/typing-game/README.md

 # Super Typer Adventure 🎮

-A retro arcade-style typing game with neon lights and fun phrases from video games and Marvel comics!
+A retro arcade-style typing game with neon lights and fun phrases from fantasy adventures and video game worlds!
 Perfect for kids learning to type while having fun.

 ![Game Preview](preview.webp)